 A primary standard cannot decompose in, absorb or otherwise react with any components of air.
 Many iron(II)-based compounds, for example, react with oxygen in the air to become iron(III) compounds.
 Primary standards also cannot absorb water or other atmospheric components.
 A chemist must be able to weigh a primary standard in air with a high degree of precision.
 Any absorbed moisture or other contaminants introduce errors into the mass measurements of the sample.

 Soluble in Water

-Any impurity in a primary standard results in error in any measurement that involves their use.
+Any impurity in a primary standard results in error in any measurement that involves its use.
 Primary standard reagents typically exhibit purities of 99.98 percent or greater.
-Note also that a compound that chemists use as a primary standard may not be primary-standard grade.
+Note also that a compound that chemists use as a primary standard may not be primary standard grade.
 Chemists use silver nitrate (AgNO3), for example, as a primary standard, but not all samples of silver nitrate possess the necessary purity for this application.

 High Molar Mass